Performing VM Restore

 If multiple VMs are added to the restore session, these VMs are processed in parallel.

-- The RHV backup proxy connects to the target RHV host over REST API and creates a VM in the target location.
+- The RHV backup proxy connects to the RHV manager over REST API and creates a VM in the target location.

 - The RHV backup proxy creates empty virtual disks in the target location.
 The number of empty disks equals the number of disks attached to the source VM.